takluyver/hdf5-units/specification.md

 - I considered an extra attribute for a human-readable unit description, but there's significant potential for confusion if the human-readable units and the machine-readable units don't match.
+- Describing different units for different parts of a single dataset, e.g. if a 2D array is used for a conceptually 1D list of (longitude, latitude, altitude) triples.
+Working out which units apply to which parts of a multidimensional dataset would add significant complexity.
+It could be added in a future version if experience shows that it's a common need.